swgiacomelli/swgiacomelli/README.md

 HI, I am Steven Giacomelli, a programmer from Montreal Canada.

-Currently I am interested in Big Data, Deep Learning and IOT

-I can program fluently in C/C++, C#, Go, Rust, Java, Kotlin, JS/TS and Python
+I can program fluently in C/C++, C#, Go, Rust, Java, Kotlin, JS/TS and Python (and probably some other esoteric languages).

-I can be reached at steve@giacomelli.ca